Rex Hunt: Sports media and commentary career

-In April 2014, Hunt started a new radio show on SEN 1116 called 'This Is Your Football Life' exploring the lives and achievements of various VFL/AFL football legends.
+In April 2014, Hunt started a new radio show on SEN 1116 called This Is Your Football Life exploring the lives and achievements of various VFL/AFL football legends.
 The show is produced by Crocmedia and airs on Sunday mornings.

 In 2017, Hunt returned to 3AW as host of a new post-match talkback program.
-After Richmond advanced to a preliminary final against the GWS Giants, Hunt also commentated on a Richmond-centric "Tiger Radio" broadcast on AFL Nation with fellow Tiger legends Dale Weightman and Tony Jewell.
+After Richmond advanced to a preliminary final against the GWS Giants, Hunt also commentated on a Richmond-centric "Tiger Radio" broadcast on AFL Nation with fellow Tiger footballers Dale Weightman and Tony Jewell.

 In July 2021, Hunt parted ways with 3AW after an on-air disagreement with management.

 Nicknames

 Hunt is best known for his commentary on 3AW and has a penchant for making up nicknames for players such as "not a well man" for Sean Wellman of the Essendon Football Club; "Doctor Christiaan Barnard" for Essendon Football Club player Paul Barnard; "Ot 'n' Sticky" for Geelong footballer Brad Ottens; "Yellow Brick Croad" for Hawthorn footballer Trent Croad; "Oysters Kilpatrick" for Geelong footballer Glenn Kilpatrick; "Special Fried Rice" for ex-Carlton footballer Dean Rice; "Premium Light" for Western Bulldogs footballer Mitch Hahn; "The Mediator" for Kangaroos footballer Troy Makepeace; "Heavy Overnight Dew" for Port Adelaide footballer Stuart Dew; "Horney Torney" for Richmond and Adelaide footballer Jason Torney; "Awesome Wells" for Kangaroos player Daniel Wells; "Hooligan" for Blues player Ryan Houlihan; "Thomas the Tank" for Collingwood player Dale Thomas; "Brogan Josh" for Port Adelaide player Dean Brogan; "Yaaaablett!!" for Geelong star Gary Ablett; and "Presti-gee-a-perry-como" for Collingwood player Simon Prestigiacomo.
 He is also known for his fat-lady-sings impression and the build-up that surrounds it when he (she) bellows out a tune declaring the match over.
 He was also known for "Listen to the fans", a feature he did during the 2006 and 2007 season after a player kicked a goal, when "Listen to the Band" by The Monkees was played.